 What this means, however, is that a working knowledge of the SCAA Cupping Form is absolutely necessary if you have any hope of doing well on the Q Exam, given that many of the 22 component tests require that you score coffees using it.
 I had certainly seen the SCAA Cupping Form before, but my ability to use it meaningfully on test day was, to be polite, sub-optimal.

 In the current format of the Q Exam, each test is preceded by a class, essentially teaching the students both the material on the test as well as how, specifically, to take the test.
 Sometimes how to fill out the answer sheets, where to write numbers, where to write your name.
-Do not misunderstand: these tests were all hard, very hard – imagine being given 2 hours of lecture on accounting and then taking the CPA Exam.
+Do not misunderstand: these tests were all hard, very hard – imagine being given 2 hours of lecture on accounting ((Two hours of excellent lecture by a leader in the field, natch.)) and then taking the CPA Exam.
 You’re in for a rough afternoon.

 Rob again: “That this credential exists and is hard to get is great … but it’s only five days.”
 He compares it to that scene from the first Matrix movie, where Keanu Reeves gets a ton of information uploaded into his brain, then sits up suddenly and declares: “I know Kung Fu.”
 The Q Exam is a test designed to boil down years of experience into a week of testing, not serve as an immense coffee knowledge cram-session.
 To do well, much less pass every one of the tests, one should not walk in cold.